-Status: Fairly common erratic regular breeder and spring and fall migrant west and central.
+Status: Fairly common erratic regular breeder and spring and fall migrant west and west-central.

 Documentation: Specimen: UNSM ZM13090 (egg fragments), Jun 1974 Perkins Co (Bray et al 1986).

 Taxonomy: This species was recently re-assigned from genus Aimophila to Pucaea (Chesser et al 2010).
 No subspecies are recognized (Pyle 1997).

 Spring: May 18, 18, 20 (Labedz 1986),22 <<<>>> summer

 Although there are few reports, available data indicate that arrival is in late May, with earlier reports 30 Apr 2018 Chase Co and 13 May 2005 Morrill Co.
 Migrants pass through Oklahoma in early Apr and the earliest spring date in Kansas is 29 Apr (Dunning et al 2018).